When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Frame and forks

-A chunky alloy frame with Suntour NEX suspension fork gives the Motus a robust feel.
+A chunky alloy frame with a Suntour NEX suspension fork gives the Motus a robust feel.
 The overall finish has an air of quality about it and finer details like the metal Raleigh badge are a nice touch.
 The paintwork was flawless and looked durable.

 Wheels and tyres